Alperendmr/2d-game-python/README.md

 # 2d-game-python
 Create a 2D game using python

-# This project, I use arcade library.
+# This project, I used arcade library.